ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 4. The caller can call the fun() by instruction jalr $t9 correctly.

+If use jal instead of jalr to call dynamic function, the relocation record "jal pc_offset" need to be solved at run time in "SYSCALL call##fun()".
+That's why Mips ABI use "jalr" and register %t9 for dynamic function.
+In addition to dynamic function, the jalr is 32 bits addressable while jal is 24 bits addressable.

 The **.cpload** is the assembly directive (macro) which will expand to several instructions.